Dubai Desert Classic

-The Dubai Desert Classic is a European Tour golf tournament held on Majlis course at Emirates Golf Club in Dubai, United Arab Emirates.
-In 1999 and 2000 it was held at Dubai Creek Golf & Yacht Club, all other editions have been held at Emirates Golf Club.
+The Dubai Desert Classic is a European Tour golf tournament held on the Majlis course at Emirates Golf Club in Dubai, United Arab Emirates.
+In 1999 and 2000 it was held at Dubai Creek Golf & Yacht Club.

 History

-When founded in 1989, it was the first European Tour event to be staged in the Arabian Peninsula, but is currently one of six.
+When founded in 1989, it was the first European Tour event to be staged in the Arabian Peninsula.
+It is now one of six.

 The tournament is part of a wider strategy, via a government program called "Dubai Golf", to develop both professional and casual golf tourism in Dubai.
 It has historically had one of the strongest fields on the European Tour due to "promotional" money paid to top golfers.

-The 1995 edition is notable for being the first live event broadcast on the Golf Channel, an American pay-television network.
+The 1995 edition is notable as the first live event broadcast on the Golf Channel, an American pay-television network.